 We all know the power of positive thinking, mental health specialists teach people with anxiety disorders to combat negative intrusive thoughts with opposite thought patterns—good thought patterns, and I’ve seen this kind of training change people’s lives.
 What if that was applied globally?
 What if we took every horror the world has and will face and applied positive combat to it?
 Would something change?

 I might be just blowing hot utopian air now, but either way I’m gonna quote my favourite character, Puddleglum, from C.S.
 Lewis’s Narnia: “One word.
 All you’ve been saying is quite right, I shouldn’t wonder.
 I’m a chap who always liked to know the worst and then put the best face I can on it.
 So I won’t deny any of what you said.
 But there’s one more thing to be said, even so.
 Suppose we have only dreamed, or made up, all those things-trees and grass and sun and moon and stars and Aslan himself.
 Suppose we have.
 Then all I can say is that, in that case, the made-up things seem a good deal more important than the real ones.
 Suppose this black pit of a kingdom of yours is the only world.
 Well, it strikes me as a pretty poor one.
 And that’s a funny thing, when you come to think of it.
 We’re just babies making up a game, if you’re right.
 But four babies playing a game can make a play-world which licks your real world hollow.
 That’s why I’m going to stand by the play world.
 I’m on Aslan’s side even if there isn’t any Aslan to lead it.”

-Black Friday Sale runs Nov 26th to Nov 27th 10pm MTN, use the coupon code: 'Black Friday' at checkout to save 25% off.
+Free surprise postcard print on all orders over $10 (before shipping).
 Shop is all in Canadian dollars, international exchange will be automatically processed via paypal.
-Please note that Covid-19 is still with us, shipping delays are possible.
+Covid is still with us so shipping delays are always possible.
 Dismiss